→ Is the term "Discovery Call" outdated?

 Is a discovery call the same as a consultation?

-No. A discovery call focuses on understanding needs, while a consultation focuses on providing expert advice.
+No. A discovery call is used to understand the client’s situation, while a consultation is used to provide expert advice.

 Should I stop using the term discovery call?